jmankoff/interaction/index.md

 * TOC
 {:toc}

+# Class Instructors, time and date

+CSE 340 will be held on M/W/F at 10:30am
+Labs will be Thursday morning

+CSE 340 is taught by <a href="make4all.org">Jennifer Mankoff</a>.
+Ryan Rowe  is Head TA.

 # Should I take this class?
 Yes!
 Some of today’s interfaces are being used by a billion people at a time.
 Almost everything we create is created for people to use, and